-2009 LPIS Screener and Introduction
+2012 LPIS Screener and Introduction

-He illo, my name is and I represent the Fisheries Research Group of QuanTech, Inc. We are interviewing boat captains and owners for a study sponsored e of the U.S. Department of Commerce.
-I'd like uestions about your fi • 5g. a. , are you the captair to participate in this n, owner, or mate or passenger (designated s survey)?
-0 Yes CONTINU JE No TERMINATE AND TALLY b. in which you t argeted or incidenta offshore rod and reel or handline fishing trip lly caught large fish such as tunas, billfish, o, amberjack, or other large pelagic fish?
-0 Yes CONTINU JE ONO TERMINATE AND TALLY
+He llo, my name is and I represent the Fisheries Research Group of (QuanTech, Inc. We are inte erviewing boat captains and owners for a study sponsored by the National Marine Fisheri es Service of the U.S. Department of Commerce.
+I'd like • ask you a few questions abo · , ,3 . a. • ne captain, owner, or mate or passenger (proxy designated by the captain n to participate in this survey)?
+Yes CONTINUE ON TERMINATE AND TALLY \bigcirc res CONTINUE ○ No TERMINATE AND TALLY h Did your boat just return from an offshore rod and reel or handline fishing trip D. - • , , ge fish such as tunas, billfish, sharks, swordfish, doipniniish, wanoo, amb erjack, or other large pelagic fish? - N. TERMINATE AND TAKEN \bigcirc Yes CONTINUE ○ No TERMINATE AND TALLY